fpjnijweide/FPGA-RPi-based-video-game/README.md

-# Arkanoid-like game on a homemade FPGA/Raspberry Pi console (Pygame)
+# Arkanoid-like game on a homemade FPGA/Raspberry Pi console

 This repository contains code for a Pygame-based game, built for a homemade game console based on the DE1-SoC FPGA and the Raspberry Pi.
 The game resembles Arkanoid and Pong, but with powerups.